arcadeJHS/AngularVueIntegration/README.md

 ![vue-component-inside-angular][8]

-Basically, we have just fulfilled requirements 1 and 5: we can write new components in Vue, include them into the existing Angular application, and use modern development and bundling tools.
+Basically, we have just fulfilled requirements #1 and #5: we can write new components in Vue, include them into the existing Angular application, and use modern development and bundling tools.

 Back to the real
 ----
 > "Where we're going, we don't need roads."
+>
+><cite>(Dr. Emmett Brown, Back to the Future)</cite>

 But, to say it all, we have to leave our safe development environment, take off, and use the new component inside the real application.